ciscorx/7z-revisions/README.md

      that elisp has trouble with using a buffer local variable to store a vector; it only seems to store the first element.
      However, elisp seems to have no problem with buffer local lists.
+ - When viewing some middle revision, followed by the original version, then followed by the first revision, it hangs indefinitely, where upon the C-g key must be invoked.
+ - Words added to beginning of line additionally highlight following word green.
+In some cases highlighting is off by 1 word.

   This program was written using emacs 23.3.1 on ubuntu 12.04.